rgc99/irrigation_unlimited/README.md

 2. Unlimited zones.
 3. Unlimited schedules.
 Schedule by absolute time or sun events (sunrise/sunset).
 Select by days of the week (mon/tue/wed...).
 Select by days in the month (1/2/3.../odd/even).
 Select by months in the year (jan/feb/mar...).
 Overlapped schedules.
 4. Unlimited sequences.
 Operate zones one at a time in a particular order with a delay in between.
 A 'playlist' for your zones.
-5. Hardware independant.
+5. Hardware independent.
 Use your own switches/valve controllers.
-6. Software independant.
+6. Software independent.
 Pure play python.

 *Practical limitations will depend on your hardware.